netgrif/application-engine/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
-- [ ] My changes have been checked, personally or remotely, with at least one of the reviewer
+- [ ] My changes have been checked, personally or remotely, with @...
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have resolved all conflicts with the target branch of the PR
 - [ ] I have updated and synced my code with the target branch